It’s that time of year again. Time for cookie swaps! More specifically, time for another Food Blogger Cookie Swap.

-- 1 C Andes peppermint crunch baking chips
+- 1 Cup Andes peppermint crunch baking chips

-- Preheat oven to 350.
+- Preheat oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper or a silicone mat.

 - In a the bowl of a stand mixer (or with an electric mixer), cream together butter and sugars.
 Add in eggs, vanilla extract, and peppermint extract and beat until creamy.

 - In a medium bowl, whisk together flour, baking cocoa, baking soda, and salt.
 Add dry ingredients to wet ingredients and beat until combined.
 Stir in dark chocolate chips and peppermint baking chips.